Grow the Hood is a collaborative urban farming project focused on connecting people with an interest in food justice and farming of all levels.

 Follow the Journey

-Stay connected with us on Instagram @healthehoodhth for garden updates, events, and volunteer opportunities.
+Stay connected with us on Instagram @healthehoodhth for updates, upcoming events, and volunteer opportunities.